axydavid/S4Gold-Last-Patch/README.md

 ## Features

 - **Automatic Resolution Detection** — the game detects your display resolution at startup and patches itself to match.
-- **All Native Resolutions Supported** — works on standard monitors, ultrawides, and the **Steam Deck** (1280×800) out of the box.
+Any resolution supported, works on standard monitors, ultrawides, and the **Steam Deck** (1280×800) out of the box.
 - **Full Viewport Rendering** — fixes the viewport so the game renders properly edge-to-edge, including under the left UI panel.
 - **Video & Main Menu Stretching** — intro videos and the main menu automatically scale to fill your screen.
-No resolution switching.
+No more resolution switching.
-- **Smooth Shadow Patch** — replaces the original checkerboard stipple shadows with smooth 50% darkened shadows.
+- **Smooth Software Shadow Patch** — replaces the original checkerboard stipple shadows with smooth 50% darkened shadows.
-- **Linux / Steam Deck Fixes** — tested and working under Proton.
+- **Linux / Steam Deck Fixes** — tested and working under Proton/Wine.
 Includes DPI handling tweaks specific to non-Windows environments.
 - **Modern Windows Compatibility** — fixes for Windows 10/11 display scaling, DirectDraw compatibility, and high-DPI displays.
+- **FPS Unlocked** — no more 30fps lock.

 ## Installation